hugoduncan/stencil/README.md

 ## Lower Level APIs

 You can also manage things at a much lower level, if you prefer.
-In the `stencil.loader` namespace are functions that Stencil itself uses the load and cache templates.
+In the `stencil.loader` namespace are functions that Stencil itself uses to load and cache templates.
 In particular, the function `load` will take a template name and return the parsed AST out of cache if possible, and if not, it will load and parse it.
 The AST returned from `load` can then be rendered with